BUSINESS CONDUCT:

 WHISTLEBLOWING

 Devro maintains an open environment in which colleagues and other stakeholders can raise any issue about any aspect of our business.
 We support anyone who voices genuine concerns, even if they turn out to be mistaken.
-Nevertheless, Devro has a multi-language, externally-hosted whistleblowing system primarily designed to offer employees and third-party stakeholders a confidential and anonymous way of raising issues.
-This covers all individuals working at all levels of the global organisation, including contractors, casual and agency staff.
+We use an externally hosted global whistleblowing service (EthicsPoint) and encourage stakeholders to ‘speak up’ as necessary.
+This covers all individuals working at all levels of the global organisation, including contractors, casual and agency staff and is designed to offer employees and third-party stakeholders a confidential and anonymous way of raising issues.
 A Board-approved procedure for handling any issue raised through the hotline is in place.
+An increase in anonymous whistleblowing reports received from one Company site, prompted local management to intensify their engagement with employees, following which anonymous whistleblowing reduced.

 FAIR WAGES